ElPatatone/Linear_Regression/README.md

 - City/County - Includes London, Essex, Middlesex, Hertfordshire, Kent, and Surrey.
 - Postal Code

 For the simple linear regression model I will only be looking at the `Price` and `Area in sq ft` properties.
+this is still a work in progress. will keep updating as i go